norton120/kimball_dbt/data_profiles_and_screens.md

         * Template: `{% set screen_name = {'column':'column_name', 'type':'macro_name'} %}`
         * For each screen, list the screen under screen collection: `{% set screen_collection =  [screen_name1, screen_name2, ...]%}`
     * If not such screen has been created yet, create a new screen macro.
 * All screens must be added to the screen collection in the next section.

 ### Creating a new screen to test for validity within a field.
 * Name the macro and thoroughly describe what it does at the top of the SQL file.
-* *Add a signature to the top of the macro file.*
+* Add a signature at the top of the macro file to describe what is being done and what arguments to pass through the macro.
-* Add new screen macros to the..........
+* Add new screen macros to the screen_declaration so that a CTE is created for each column screen passed.